-- Baby starts pulling away or starts moving his/her head away from the breast.
+- Baby starts pulling away or moving their head away from the breast.

 If you feel that your baby has a feeding problem or you are not producing enough breast milk, you should seek the help of a professional lactation consultant who can spend one-on-one time with you and your baby.

-If it happens that your baby does need to be supplemented, it is always best to introduce a lactation aid or other alternative feeding method instead of an artificial nipple, to avoid nipple confusion.
+Suppose your baby does need to be supplemented.
+In that case, it is always best to introduce a lactation aid or other alternative feeding method instead of an artificial nipple to avoid nipple confusion.